radiantearth/stac-spec/examples/README.md

 practices, mostly because they are meant to demonstrate things as tersely as possible, and also because they live directly inside a github repository.
 As many people will look at these examples and take them as 'how things should be' we felt its important to highlight where things here differ from the actual best practices.

-#### Relative vs Absolute Links

-One of the [main recommendations](../best-practices.md#use-of-links) of the best practices document is to aim for consistency in the use of relative versus absolute links.
-STAC implementations should use relative and absolute links as recommended by one of the 'catalog types': '[self-contained](../best-practices.md#self-contained-catalogs)', or '[published](../best-practices.md#published-catalogs)' - absolute or relative.

-The catalogs contained here don't follow any of the recommendations in full.
-They are closest to a 'relative published catalog', as they use a self link at the root and then mostly have relative links.
-This enables them to be mostly portable, while also having a stable online location that can be referenced.
-But they use absolute links to their assets, due to the fact that they are stored in github and we do not want to replicate the large asset files in every branch in github.
-A true relative published catalog will only have absolute links for the self, so that the rest is completely portable.

 #### Catalog Layout